cds-snc/gcds-docs/src/en/components/date-input/use-case.md

 <hr class="mt-600"/>

-## Component types
+## Component formats

+### Month, day, year
+- A specific date the person will know or can easily find.
+- Used in English for written dates.

-### Day, month, year format
+### Day, month, year
+- A specific date the person will know or can easily find.
+- Used in French for written dates.

+### Year, month, day
-- For a specific date the person will know or can easily find.
+- A specific date the person will know or can easily find.
+- Used internationally for numeric dates.

-### Month, year format
+### Month, year
-- For a date that does not have a day, like a driver’s licence expiry date.
-- For an approximate date, like the date they lost their ID card  (month and year).
+- For an approximate date.
-- For a date the person may not know the exact day of.